Last Updated on February 20, 2023

 Purchase your daily admission tickets here online or at the entrance during operating hours.
-Keep in mind that general parking is an additional $8.00 except for school and tour busses which are free.
+Keep in mind that general parking is an additional $8.00 except for school and tour buses which are free.

 Do you love Cowabunga water park and want to visit it all year round?
 Season passes are available.
 There are three different season passes- the standard season pass, the plus pass, and the senior pass.

-The standard season pass includes park entry all year, exclusive early entry to the park, and membership in the rewards program.
+The standard season pass includes park entry all year to both the Henderson and Summerlin locations, exclusive early entry to the park, and membership in the rewards program.
 The plus pass includes everything the standard pass does, plus access to three Bring a Friend Free Tickets each year and free parking.
 The senior pass is the same as the standard pass but is for seniors age 60 and older.

 Park hours depend on the season and the day.
 Like many water parks, the park is closed during the winter and has varying hours throughout the summer.
 Average operating hours are from 11 a.m. to anywhere between 5 and 9 p.m.
 Park operating hours are always subject to change, so always check their “hours” page on the official website before arriving.

 The water park is located in Henderson, a suburb of Las Vegas.
 It is a short drive from anywhere in the Vegas area as it is right off interstate 515, just east of the Galleria Mall.